Meng-Lyu/cs686-lectures/labs/Lab08-README.md

 ## Scoring (read carefully)
  - Number of sample/shareable/hidden tests: 7 / 3 / 1
- - If your submission fails any one of the sample tests: Your score will be 0 (This applies to all labs/projects).
- - Otherwise, your overall score will be **90% shareable tests + 10% hidden tests** (this weight may vary from lab to lab).
+ - Your overall score will be **90% shareable tests + 10% hidden tests** (this weight may vary from lab to lab), penalized by the number of failed sample tests.
  - Your score for this lab will be the maximum score you obtain before the deadline (This applies to all labs/projects).
  - There's no hard limit on how often / how many times you can submit as long as you do not harm anyone else's grading experiences.
  - **With that said, try not to overload the grading system by pushing commits more often than one per 10 minutes (or so).**